jasper-zanjani/notes/cloud/README.md

 - SQL
 - Spanner
 ## NoSQL
+NoSQL databases differ from **relational databases** in that they do not obey the principle of data **normalization**.
+That is, the same data can be stored in more than one place.
+This is an advantage for databases that are optimized for reads as opposed to writes, because fewer queries are needed to retrieve information.
+However, when changing information that is duplicated in several places, write operations will be more laborious and prone to error.
+NoSQL databases are also **horizontally scalable** because the information can be sharded horizontally more easily than relational database, which are only **vertically scalable** (meaning scaling them requires larger and larger computers) and can only be sharded vertically. <sup>[YouTube](https://youtu.be/v_hR4K4auoQ?t=620 "YouTube - What is a NoSQL Database?
+How is Cloud Firestore structured? | Get to Know Cloud Firestore #1")</sup>

 ### Azure NoSQL
 [CosmosDB]: # 'CosmosDB&#10;Azure NoSQL database service optimized for mobile and web applications that offers graph, document, and key-value APIs'
 - [CosmosDB][CosmosDB]